howtographql/howtographql/content/graphql/advanced/3-tooling-and-ecosystem.md

 [GraphQL Playground](https://github.com/graphcool/graphql-playground) is powerful "GraphQL IDE" for interactively working with a GraphQL API.
 It features an editor for GraphQL queries, mutations and subscriptions, equipped with autocompletion and validation as well as a documentation explorer to quickly visualize the structure of a schema (powered by introspection).
 It also can display your query history or lets you work with multiple GraphQL APIs side-by-side.
 It also seamlessly integrates with [`graphql-config`](https://github.com/graphcool/graphql-config).

 It is an incredibly powerful tool for development.
 It allows you to debug and try queries on a GraphQL server without having to write plain GraphQL queries over `curl`, for example.

+## Altair GraphQL Client

+[Altair](https://altair.sirmuel.design/) is yet another beautiful feature-rich IDE for GraphQL.
+It enables you interact with any GraphQL server you are authorized to access from any platform you are on.
+Much like Postman for GraphQL, you can easily test and optimize your GraphQL implementations.
+You also have several features to make your GraphQL development process much easier including subscriptions, query scaffolding, formatting, multiple languages, themes, and many more.

+There are also several integrations for altair on different platforms including [Gatsby](https://www.npmjs.com/package/gatsby-plugin-altair-graphql) and [express](https://www.npmjs.com/package/altair-express-middleware), making it easier for developers to work more quickly.